cskitty/cskitty.github.io/_pages/about.md

 Project Starcoder was started in 2019 by Cskitty and Cryptobunny.
 The site [starcoder.org](https://starcoder.org) is created to host coding tutorial videos and articles.

-In the year 2020, Cskitty of Project Starcoder started offering [tutorials and live classes](/tutorials/) to K-12 students throughout USA and Canada.
+In the year 2020, Cskitty started offering [tutorials and live classes](/tutorials/) to K-12 students throughout USA and Canada.

 While writing projects for Python tutorials, Cryptobunny also creates solutions for [Project Euler](/tags/math/).
 In the meantime,  she also writes articles for [cryptography](/tags/cryptography/).